 3. Apologize.
-To your kids.
-To your spouse.
-To whomever.
+(To my kid.
+To my spouse.
+To whomever.)

 Show your kids how it’s done so they learn that everyone gets a do-over.
 But!
 Because women are socialized to apologize reflexively, remember the flip-side, and don’t apologize if you have nothing to apologize for.
 Be humble, sure, but stand your ground when you know you’re right.
 Your kids will pick up on that, too.

-4. Date your kid.
+4. Date my kid.

 Allowing our kids out in the world alone(ish) is tough to negotiate for moms because our job — and our instinct — is to protect our children.
 We take that gig seriously.
-But let’s say your daughter wants to walk to school alone.
+But let’s say your daughter wants to walk to the park alone.
 Obviously it depends on her age, where you live, and what hazards are involved.
 But just think about how strong you feel when you stretch yourself to tackle something a little out of your reach and you’re not 100% sure you can do it and you’re scared and—gasp—you succeed in doing it anyway?
 Yep.

-7. Take a slow day.
+7. Take a ‘slow day.’

 When kids have a chance to pause and hit the reset button they’re get to process their latest wins and losses and clear the slate for the next ones.
 So find ways to deliberately slow down.
 Build it into your family’s culture.
-Disconnect from tech, or spend an unhurried Saturday or Sunday with nowhere to be and nothing to accomplish besides hanging out with your family.
+Disconnect from tech, or spend an unhurried Saturday or Sunday with nothing to accomplish besides hanging out with your family.
 It’s possible if we prioritize it.